 PassiveTotal simplifies the event investigation process and provides analysts access to a consolidated platform of data necessary to accurately understand, triage, and address security events.

-Threat hunters need access to internet data to help understand who their adversary is and what infrastructure they use to conduct their attacks.
-By bringing together critical data sources in an easy to use visual interface, PassiveTotal enables analysts to investigate digital threats and map and analyze adversary infrastructure.
+PassiveTotal gives threat hunters access to internet data they need to help understand who their adversary is and what infrastructure they use to conduct their attacks.
+By bringing together critical data sources in an easy-to-use visual interface, PassiveTotal enables analysts to investigate digital threats and map and analyze adversary infrastructure.
 Simply search PassiveTotal using an indicator of compromise (IOC) or suspicious artifact, like a domain, IP address, or email address, and uncover all that RiskIQ has observed about that artifact.

 PassiveTotal provides access to: